 TGbe editor: Please modify the first paragraph as following:

-It is ikely that STAs affiliated with the same MLD have similar capabilities and operational parameters for operating on their respective links.
-As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to a reporting STA which is carried in the frame outside the Basic Multi-Link element.
+It is likely that STAs affiliated with the same MLD have similar capabilities and operational parameters for operating on their respective links.
+As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to a reference STA which is carried in the frame outside the Basic Multi-Link element.
 To reduce the frame size, when a Per-STA Profile subelement carries a complete profile for a reported STA, it inherits the elements from the reporting STA based on the rules defined in this subclause.

 TGbe editor: Please modify the third paragraph as following: